 Juju can sanely and efficiently remove something when you no longer need it.
 This section looks at how to remove applications, units, and machines.
 To remove a model see the models documentation.
 To remove a controller, see the controllers documentation.

-Once a service is no longer required it can be removed with a simple command.
+Once an application is no longer required it can be removed with:

 juju remove-unit mediawiki/1

-As with removing services, See caveats for how to manage units in a dying state.
+See section 'Caveats' below for how to manage units in a dying state.

 juju remove-machine <number>